 We started out the morning with 30 knot winds, gusting up to 53, so kayaking was not an option for Half Moon Island.
 The staff wasn’t even sure if they would be able to launch the zodiacs.
 We walked the deck to get a feel for the weather and with our back to the wind we were literally being pushed forward!
 Luckily for us, though delayed, the captain was finally able to anchor the boat, the zodiacs got launched, and we got a choppy ride to shore.

-To help with the shuttling process of 100 passengers and to comply with restrictions pertaining to how many people could be on land at a time at certain sites, generally we were separated into three smaller groups the Adelie, Chinstraps, and Gentoos (types of Penguins) and the groups rotated in order of first, second and third.
-The Adelie’s were the first off…
+To help with the shuttling process of 100 passengers and to comply with restrictions pertaining to how many people could be on land at a time at certain sites, generally we were separated into three smaller groups the Adelie, Chinstraps, and Gentoos (types of Penguins) and the groups rotated in order of first, second and third, respectively.
+The Adelie’s were…

 View original post 1,086 more words